strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

     to effectively manage their symptoms and avoid unnecessary hospitalisation.
     Clinical nursing services include:

-    - monitoring a client’s mental state;
+    - monitoring a client's mental state;
     - liaising closely with family and carers as appropriate;
     - administering and monitoring compliance with medication;
     - providing information on physical health care, as required and,